Nemo Dagger 2P

-- Backpackers focused solely on weight may be happier with Nemo’s Hornet instead.
+- Backpackers focused solely on weight may be happier with Nemo’s Hornet or Dragonfly instead.

-A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2.
-This tent was updated for 2017, and we found the new high-volume pole design delivers on its promises of improved livability with an open interior and nearly vertical walls.
+A final challenger to the Dagger is the Big Agnes Copper Spur HV UL2, which was updated last year.
+Throughout testing, we found that the high-volume pole design delivers on its promises of excellent livability with an open interior and nearly vertical walls.
 The two door and two vestibule build is similar to the Dagger, although again, the Nemo offers better overall interior space and vestibule square footage.
-The Dagger also has a slightly tougher floor fabric (30D vs. 20D), but weighs 9 more ounces.
-A decision between the two likely will come back to the tradeoff of weight and space, but both are excellent two-person options.
+The Dagger also has a slightly tougher floor fabric (30D vs. 15 x 20D) but weighs 12 more ounces.
+A decision between the two likely will come back to the tradeoff between weight and space, but both are excellent two-person options.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!